opslane/opslane/README.md

 ```

 ## Usage

 1. Add the Opslane bot to your Slack workspace
 2. Configure Datadog and Sentry to send alerts to Opslane's webhook endpoint
 3. Opslane will automatically analyze incoming alerts and post insights in your Slack channel

-## API Reference

-Opslane provides a REST API for alert management.
-See the [API documentation](./docs/api.md) for details.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## Community